LucasColas/CNN-vs-ViT/README.md

 # CNN-VS-ViT

-This code contains a comparison between Resnet (trained from scratch) and fine-tuned Vit (Vit and CNN+ViT).
+This code contains a comparison between Resnet (trained from scratch) and fine-tuned Vit (Vit and CNN+ViT) on MedMNIST.

 You will need to install libraries.
 ```bash